endymion1818/deliciousreverie-2023/src/content/posts/react-countdown-timer.md

 If this seems a little verbose, it is. `tinyduration` only returns units of time if the parsed data has any, meaning you have to calculate around it.
 Also the library is not typed, meaning I had to implement my own.

-If you're reading this you're proably familiar with the library but it doesn't do much at all apart from provide a duration until the end time you provide it.
+If you're reading this you're probably familiar with the `countdown` library.
+In all honesty it doesn't do much at all apart from provide a duration until the end time you provide it.

 This can all be achieved much more succinctly in the Temporal API.